Research

 Peer-Reviewed Publications

 "Do Tuition Subsidies Raise Political Participation?"
-AEJ: Policy 2025
+AEJ: Policy, 2025

 with D. Firoozi

 "How Partisan is Local Election Administration?"
-APSR 2024
+APSR, 2024

-with J. Ferrer & D.M.
+with J. Ferrer and D.M.
 Thompson

-"Electing America's Election Officials" Book chapter 2024
+"Electing America's Election Officials" Book chapter, 2024

-with J. Ferrer · in The Frontline of Democracy
+with J. Ferrer, in The Frontline of Democracy

 "When Does Descriptive Representation Reduce Racial Disparities?
-Evidence from California School Board Elections"
+Evidence from California School Board Elections" Working paper

 Do Political Institutions Influence Voters' Policy Knowledge?
+Work in progress

 Draft available upon request

 How Politically Biased is U.S. Federal Disaster Spending?
+Work in progress

 Draft available upon request

-Policy Research
+Policy Reports

 Health Workforce (UCSF Healthforce Center)